martenschukkink/pinscape-pico-lite/README.md

 - A big shoutout to Michael J Roberts aka MJR for creating the original Pinscape, the [Pinscape Pico](https://github.com/mjrgh/PinscapePico/), the [PinballY frontend](http://mjrnet.org/pinscape/PinballY.php) and [The New Pinscape Build Guide](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php).
 - Use and configuration of the MMA8451Q: [[1]](https://github.com/mjrgh/PinscapePico/blob/main/Guides/MMA8451Q-Setup.md) [[2]](http://mjrnet.org/pinscape/PinscapePico/Help/JSONConfigRef.htm#mma8451q)
 - Use and configuration of the ADS1115: [[1]](https://github.com/mjrgh/PinscapePico/tree/main/ExpansionBoards/DIY-Friendly#ads1115-adc) [[2]](http://mjrnet.org/pinscape/PinscapePico/Help/JSONConfigRef.htm#ads1115)  [[3]](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts)

+## Updates

+### Version 1.1
+- Fixed ground fill in PCB design not actually connected to GND which caused ADS1115 to not be properly grounded
+- Increased size of texts on PCB for better readability

+### Version 1.0
+- First version of PCB, based on breadboard prototype